MouseSavers.com - Great deals on all things Disney!

 Here are some great resources for anyone with a disability or special need who plans to visit one of the Disney theme parks:

-4. For those with special dietary needs, the Diz-Abled.com website provides menus from virtually all of the Disney World restaurants and provides information about each restaurant's special needs policies.
-The owners of this site also publish a guidebook, Walt Disney World with Disabilities, covering disabilities and special needs at Walt Disney World.
+- For those with special dietary needs, the Diz-Abled.com website provides menus from virtually all of the Disney World restaurants and provides information about each restaurant’s special needs policies.
+This site also has lots of other information and tips about Walt Disney World for people with disabilities or special needs.
+Walt Disney World has made allergy-friendly menus available at more and more of its table-service and quick-service restaurants so that you can see allergen content for each menu item.

 I need to minimize walking.
 Any suggestions on where to stay and how to get around?